nymtech/nym/documentation/operators/src/nodes/validator-setup.md

 #### Common reasons for your validator being jailed

+Your validator will be jailed if your node:
+ - misses _`x`_ amount of blocks in _`y`_ interval, where _`x`_ and _`y`_ are parameters set by chain governance
+ - performs double signing (two conflicting signatures on the same block using the same key)

+Double signing is a serious infraction.
+If a node double signs, all the delegators to the node (including self-delegation) will be slashed by 5%.
+Additionally, the node will be permanently jailed and removed from consensus (called _tombstoning_)

-The most common reason for your validator being jailed is that your validator is out of memory because of bloated syslogs.
+One of the most common reason for your validator being jailed is that your validator is out of memory because of bloated syslogs.

 Running the command `df -H` will return the size of the various partitions of your VPS.

-If the `/dev/sda` partition is almost full, try pruning some of the `.gz` syslog archives and restart your validator process.
+If the partition with blockchain data is almost full, try pruning the blockchain data or expanding the storage size.

 ### Day 2 operations with your validator